kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

-While the container runtime will be responsible of pulling and storing the OCI objects in the same way as for images, the kubelet still has to manage the full life-cycle of them.
+While the container runtime will be responsible of pulling and storing the OCI objects in the same way as for images, the kubelet still has to manage the full lifecycle of them.
 This means that some parts of the existing kubelet code can be reused, for example:

 - The logic how to ensure that an image exists on the node: